-Cash sickness benefits: No statutory benefits are provided.
+Cash sickness benefits: No social insurance benefits are provided.
 (Paid sick leave is governed by collective agreements.)

-Cash maternity benefits (social insurance): Must have at least three consecutive months of employment and have worked at least 18 days or 120 hours a month.
+Cash maternity benefits (social insurance): Must have worked at least 18 days or 120 hours a month for at least three consecutive months.
 A medical certificate is required.

-Benefits are payable abroad only under reciprocal agreement.
+Benefits are payable abroad under reciprocal agreement.